Do-It-Yourself

 Task I: Join by attribute

-Conduct a left_join to prepare your final sf object ready for mapping.
+Conduct a join to prepare your final GeoDataFrame for mapping.

 Task II: AHAH choropleths